Azure Data Studio Retired Feb 28, 2026

-Microsoft is retiring Azure Data Studio.
+Microsoft retired Azure Data Studio on February 28, 2026.
 Jam SQL Studio is an AI-native, cross-platform SQL IDE and a complete Azure Data Studio replacement with the features you need — IntelliSense, execution plans, schema compare, and a local MCP server (Model Context Protocol) for safe, policy-controlled agentic SQL workflows.

 Free for personal use • No account required • Mac, Windows, Linux